kazu-pl/novel-cms/README.md

 ```

 then it means that you forgot to add `git+ssh://` prefix and `yarn` found another package with the same name you provided in your `package.json` and wants to install it

+KEEP IN MIND THAT IF YOU DO IT, vercel WILL THROW 128 ERROR WHEN TRYING TO BUILD YOUR APP because it does not have any ssh key

 # How to add `Accept-Language` header to axios headers to have API response in the right language: